Kezakherta/alx-Pre_course/README.md

-My first git hub edit
+My first git hub edit, and it failed at the first trial